46265z/IoT-dev-setup/docs/devices/expansion-board.md

 ```

 ### main.py
 In this example the main file could be empty.
-The following example blinks the onboard led.
+The following code blinks the onboard led.
 ```python
 import pycom
 import time